Paradragon/cc-inner-party-timers/README.md

 To enable console logs, in `prestart.js` change value of `printDebugLog` to `true`

 All variables tracked by mod can be safely reset by invoking `ig.vars.set("ccipt", null)`

-# Moving forward
-In other words, technical debt after v1.0 release.
-- Break down `preload.js` into multiple files for easier readability.
-- Rewrite internal method of accessing mod variables.
-- Add initialization of certain variables if the player is in a party during first mod launch.

-# Contribution
-We are open to pull requests.